open-voice-interoperability/docs/specifications/InteroperableConvEnvSpec.md

 *****
 ### CHAPTER 0.
 SCOPE AND INTRODUCTION
 #### 0.1 Document Scope
-This document specifies the format for Open Voice Interoperability Initiative  - LF AI & Data Foundation (OVON) interoperable dialog envelope.
+This document specifies the format for Open Voice Interoperability Initiative  - LF AI & Data Foundation (OVON) interoperable conversation envelope.
 The user stories upon which this specification is based can be found in the OVON white paper Interoperability of Conversational Assistants  [1].

-#### 0.2 Dialog Envelopes
+#### 0.2 Conversation Envelopes
-The OVON Dialog Envelope is a universal JSON structure whose purpose is to allow human or automatic agents (assistants) to interoperably participate in a conversation.
-When coupled with a specific protocol, such as HTTPS (See section 1.2), a dialog agent that can generate and send Dialog Envelopes is capable of inter-operating with any other OVON-compliant agent, regardless of the technology or architecture on which that other agent is based..
+The OVON Conversation Envelope is a universal JSON structure whose purpose is to allow human or automatic agents (assistants) to interoperably participate in a conversation.
+When coupled with a specific protocol, such as HTTPS (See section 1.2), a dialog agent that can generate and send Conversation Envelopes is capable of inter-operating with any other OVON-compliant agent, regardless of the technology or architecture on which that other agent is based.

 <img width="510" alt="Screenshot 2024-01-16 at 6 20 54 PM" src="https://github.com/open-voice-interoperability/docs/assets/101130471/6b909294-0d00-498e-9aee-ef0edcd916d9">